 Generally, better designed domain classes lead to simpler and more efficient score constraints.
-Therefore, when dealing with a messy legacy system, it can sometimes be worth it to convert the messy domain set into a planner specific POJO set first.
-For example: if your domain model has 2 Teacher instances for the same teacher that teaches at 2 different departments, it's hard to write a correct score constraint that constrains a teacher's spare time.
+Therefore, when dealing with a messy (denormalized) legacy system, it can sometimes be worthwhile to convert the messy domain model into a Planner specific model first.
+For example: if your domain model has two Teacher instances for the same teacher that teaches at two different departments, it is harder to write a correct score constraint that constrains a teacher's spare time on the original model than on an adjusted model.